popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ### Register Access

+To read from or write to a cartridge register, you must first select the slot containing the cartridge.
+Once the slot is selected, the register can be accessed by reading from or writing to its address.

+Registers below 4000h are typically accessed through the BIOS inter-slot routines, as the BIOS is usually mapped in this address range.
+Registers above 4000h, however, can be accessed directly after the slot has been selected, eliminating the need for repeated inter-slot operations.

 ## Proprietary register description

 These are the registers specific to the cartridge, as well as those that extend the original hardware functionality, such as the SCC mapper.